mrOmegamilkyman/dotfiles/README.md

 ```

 Then run the install.sh, it might run automatically i don't remember
+if it doens't just do `./install.sh` or `sh install.sh`

 oh-my-zsh i think also installs zsh if you don't have it installed.
 It should put `.zshrc` into your home directory,
-so just replace it with my, or copypasta what you want
+so just replace it with mine, or copypasta what you want from it.

 I use a plugin called `fast-syntax-highlighting` which it doesn't have by default so you'll need to